 Acceptable for a person of the black race.
 African-American is acceptable for an American black person of African descent.
 Do not use colored as a synonym.

 Capitalize when referring to the San Jacinto College Board of Trustees.

-Do not capitalize board or trustees when they are used alone or in second reference.
+Capitalize Board and Trustees when they are used alone or in second reference.

-The board members voted.
-The trustees were appointed.
+The Board members voted.
+The Trustees were appointed.

 San Jacinto College building names will be written with “and” rather than an ampersand (&)

 The San Jacinto College South Campus Engineering and Technology Center

 Note: The only exception is the LyondellBasell Center for Petrochemical, Energy, & Technology.

 Capitalize on all references: San Jacinto College North Campus, San Jacinto College Central Campus, San Jacinto College South Campus, the North and South Campuses.